nglammm/ClassSaver/README.md

 # ClassSaver
-Saves/Loads your c# class data with file.
+Saves/Loads your c# class data with data stream

 ## to dos:
 - Implement parser